camerondugan/camerondugan.com/_posts/2022-01-01-happy-new-year.md

 : A FOSS replacement for the Google Pixel line of wallpapers.
 Even if you own a pixel phone, you can have access to the other lines of pixel wallpapers.
 Also there's a ton of customization.

 **NetGuard on Android**
 : App by app firewall to prevent lazily programmed and insecure apps you want to install from accessing the internet.
 You can also choose to block internet access in the background.
 Also can give apps just access to wifi/cellular.
-A truelly great application, prevents a lot of offline games from loading ads.
+A truly great application, prevents a lot of offline games from loading ads.

 **VS Code / Code on Linux**
 : An open source version of Visual Studio Code with countless extensions.
 It is a text editor that works with every programming language, vim mode, and no need for modifying a config file to change settings.
 Works like a charm.
 Also has a built in terminal emulator.